1 Navigating the Bash Filesystem

 1.4 Setting Yourself Up for Success

 Depending on the linux distribution, this can be a different location.
-On the FH filesystem, when I use ~/
+On the FH filesystem, when I use ~/, it maps to:

 /home/tladera2/